Yes! We are able to sell a variety of scheduled medications in accordance with Drug Enforcement Agency (DEA) classifications to specific states.

 What controlled substances do you carry?

-Honeybee carries a selection Schedule III, IV, or V medications.
+Honeybee carries a selection of Schedule III, IV, or V medications.
 We do not dispense any Schedule I or II substances.
 To see if we carry your medication(s), head to the search bar at honeybeehealth.com at the top and type your medication name.

 Do controlled substances have restrictions?